a-donat/Data-Science-Portfolio/README.md

 ![Chart_Photo](https://github.com/a-donat/Data-Science-Portfolio/blob/master/Predicting%20Sales%20from%20Advertising%20Budget/model_comparison.jpeg)

-## 6. Detection of COVID-19 from X-ray Images with a Convolutional Neural Network
+## 6. Computer Vision: Detection of COVID-19 from X-ray Images with a Convolutional Neural Network

 This project highlights the following: